 Here's a fact that I denied for a long time until I learned the valuable truth ~ I can't do everything.

 Learning that I can't do it all has been a lesson I've had to learn on my journey to living well.
 For so many years I lived my life overdoing everything.
 Overworking and overcommitting because it was the only way I knew how to be.
 Living with the distorted belief that, the more I do, the better I am.
 How absolutely ridiculous this belief is!
-Furthermore, living with constant (self-imposed) pressure to do more to prove my worth.
+Further, living with constant (self-imposed) pressure to do more to prove my worth.
 Or, show others how great I am as if to say, 'Look at all the things I can accomplish.'
 Both of these are indeed distorted.
 More importantly, overdoing doesn't serve my highest good.
-I'm not required to do everything that comes my way.
+I'm not required to do everything that comes my way and neither are you.

 If something doesn't serve my highest good, not only am I not serving myself, I'm not really serving anyone else either.